1) Valuations

 3) Supporting Income Documents

-It is important that there must be at least a 3-6 month of paper trail records for the income.
+There must be at least 3-6 months of paper trail records for the income.
 This indicates to the bank that the source of income you have is a stable one.

 4) Existing Liabilities